MicrosoftDocs/msteams-docs/msteams-platform/bots/communication-flow.md

 ### Teams calling bots

-Calling bots are used to implement voice-based interaction between a user in Teams and your bot.
+Calling bots implements voice-based interaction between a user in Teams and your bot.
 The bot is capable to answer an incoming call, join a call, and manage its lifecycle.
 Calling bots are also used for compliance recording in regulated industries.
 For details about how to create a calling bot, see [calls and online meetings bots](calls-and-meetings/calls-meetings-bots-overview.md) and [compliance recording for calls and meetings](/MicrosoftTeams/teams-recording-policy).

 Organizations can use bots for mobile and desktop users.
 Some examples include:

 * Simple queries.
 Bots can deliver an exact match to a query or a group of related matches to help with disambiguation.
 * Multi-turn interactions.
-Bots make the interactions easier for people to a complete task flow by helping to anticipate possible next steps.
+Bots make the interactions easier for people to complete task flow by helping to anticipate possible next steps.
 * Reaching out to users.
 Bots can send a message (notification) if there is any change in a document, or a work item is closed.
 * Bots can be integrated in multiple ways into Microsoft Teams, as a personal application, in a channel or group chat, as a message extension (to easily search and share data), or in a meeting.
 * Calling bots are a specific use case enabled for Teams where the bot can respond to incoming calls, manage participants, process audio and video media streams, and more.

-## Communication flow FAQs
+## Bot apps communication flow FAQs

 <details>
 <summary>Does user data (such as chat messages) transit through the Azure Bot Service with Microsoft Teams channel? </summary>